Aggressively Protecting Clients in the New Jersey Courts for More than 30 Years.

 The attorneys at Brause, Brause & Ventrice, L.L.C., have extensive experience in appellate practice.
 Whether you wish to appeal an adverse decision or whether you must respond to an appeal after you prevailed at trial, our Middlesex County appellate attorneys have the experience and skill to aggressively argue your case on appeal.

-Appellate practice in the State of New Jersey is complicated and requires knowledge and experience in both the substantive law and the rules of appellate procedure.
-Our attorneys stand ready to draw upon their combined experience of more than 50 years in various areas of the law to present your case in a professional well written and persuasively argued written brief and at oral argument before the Appellate Division of the Superior Court of New Jersey and even before the New Jersey Supreme Court when appropriate.
+Appellate practice is complicated and requires knowledge and experience in both the substantive law and the rules of appellate procedure.
+Our attorneys stand ready to draw upon their combined experience of more than 60 years in various areas of the law to present your appeal in a professional well written and persuasively argued written brief and at oral argument before the Appellate Division of the Superior Court of New Jersey and even the New Jersey Supreme Court when appropriate.
+We have also argued in Federal Court before the United States Court of Appeals for the Third Circuit.

 The appellate attorneys at the Middlesex County firm of Brause, Brause & Ventrice, L.L.C., have successfully argued appeals and responded to appeals in various areas of the law, including divorce and family law, criminal defense, workers’ compensation, personal injury, and various other areas of the law.
 The following are some examples of arguments that we have made on appeal: